priyanthag/NodeCFT/README.md

 # NodeCFT
-NodeCFT is a simple infrastructure as code software boilerplate project that allows you to write your AWS infrastructure as a code using nodeJS and CFT.
+NodeCFT is a simple infrastructure as code software software tool that allows you to write your AWS infrastructure as a code using nodeJS and CFT.

 You don't need to learn any tool specific commands to work with NodeCF like other infrastructure as code software tools like, Terraform or Pulumi.